prabhsingh20/haven/README.md

 # Haven

-Website for authenticated user to track the chechin,checkout and all the data related to the customer
+Website for authenticated user to track the chechin,checkout and all the data related to the customer.
+Build with React Query and Supabase.

 Currently, two official plugins are available: